btahir/notion-capture/README.md

 ### Update Notion Keys

-You need to add the following to your env.local file
+You need to add the following to your env.local file (and in the environment variables in Vercel/Netlify when deployed).

 ```
 MY_NOTION_TOKEN=